Simple Living With Nature

 Mugwort typically grows along stream or river banks in large patches.
 I have seen it growing in drier areas away from water sources, but I wouldn’t say that it’s common.

-While I’m very good at identifying it by sight, if I’m ever not sure I give it a smell, as it’s one that I will never forget.
+While I’m very good at identifying mugwort by sight, if I’m ever unsure, I give it a sniff, as it’s one that I will never forget.
+Both varieties of mugwort have the same distinct smell.

-Mugwort is in the sage family and is a cousin to sagebrush, which has a similar scent.
+Mugwort is a member of the sage family and is a cousin to sagebrush, which shares a similar scent.

 Interestingly enough, culinary sage is actually in the mint family, which is different than the sage family (read more here: Garden Sage and Sagebrush are Different).